Natalee Kēhaulani Bauer, Ph.D.

 Department of Race, Gender, & Sexuality Studies, 2018-present

 Books in Preparation

-Bauer, N. K. Tender Violence in US Schools: Benevolent whiteness and the dangers of heroic white womanhood. (invited for review by Duke University Press)
+Bauer, N. K. Tender Violence in US Schools: Benevolent whiteness and the dangers of heroic white womanhood. (under contract with Routledge Press)

 Refereed Journal Articles & Book Chapters